 As soon as an employee is placed on suspension, they need to be informed of the decision in writing.
 A suspension letter should be given to the employee, or sent to their residential address straight away, setting out:

-- Explaining the employee’s rights and obligations during the period of suspension under their contract of employment;
+- the employee’s rights and obligations during the period of suspension under their contract of employment;

-- Stating that the employment contract continues but outlining any obligation on the employee not to report to work and not to contact colleagues or clients, as appropriate
+- that the employment contract continues but outlining any obligation on the employee not to report to work and not to contact colleagues or clients, as appropriate; and

-- Notifying the employee of a point of contact (such as a Human Resources manager) during their period of suspension.
+- a point of contact (such as a human resources manager) during their period of suspension.

 What are the employee’s pay entitlements during suspension?